Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Proof of Theorem

 \subsection{Interval Decomposition and Notation}

 \paragraph{Interval decomposition.} In the analysis we split the time steps into \textit{intervals}.
-The first interval begins at the first time step, and an interval ends once: (1) the goal state $g$ is reached; (2) the trigger condition holds (i.e., the visit to a state-action pair is doubled); (3) or the cost in the interval accumulates to \emph{at least}~$B_{\star}$.
+The first interval begins at the first time step, and an interval ends once either (1) the goal state $g$ is reached; (2) or the trigger condition holds (i.e., the visit to a state-action pair is doubled).
 We see that an update is triggered (line \ref{line_update} of Alg.\,\ref{algo}) whenever condition (2) is met.
-Note that this interval decomposition is similar to the Bernstein-based one of \citet{rosenberg2020near}, to the exception that we remove their condition of ending an interval once an ``unknown'' (i.e., insufficiently visited) state is reached.
-This will be key to avoid any polynomial dependence on $c_{\min}^{-1}$ in the regret (when $c_{\min} > 0$, which then introduces a $T_{\star}$ polynomial dependence following a cost perturbation argument).

-\paragraph{Notation.} We index intervals by $m = 1, 2, \ldots$ and the length of interval $m$ is denoted by $H^m$ (it is bounded almost surely).
+\paragraph{Notation.} We index intervals by $m = 1, 2, \ldots$ and the length of interval $m$ is denoted by~$H^m$ (it is bounded almost surely).
 The trajectory visited in interval $m$ is denoted by $U^m = (s_1^m, a_1^m, \ldots, s_{H^m}^m, a_{H^m}^m, s^m_{H^m+1})$, where $a_h^m$ is the action taken in state $s_h^m$.
 The concatenation of the trajectories of the intervals up to and including interval $m$ is denoted by $\ov{U}^m$, i.e., $\ov{U}^m = \bigcup_{m'=1}^m U^{m'}$.
 Moreover, $c_h^m$ denotes the cost in the $h$-th step of interval $m$.
 We use the notation $Q^m(s,a)$, $V^m(s)$, $\wh P_{s,a}^m$, $\wt P_{s,a}^m$ and $\epsVI^m$ to denote the values (computed in lines \ref{begin_trigger}-\ref{output_trigger}) of $Q(s,a)$, $V(s)$, $\wh P_{s,a}$, $\wt P_{s,a}$ and $\epsVI$ in the beginning of interval~$m$.
 Let $n^m(s,a)$ and $\wh c^m(s,a)$ denote the values of $\max\{n(s,a), 1\}$ and $\wh c(s,a)$ used for computing $Q^m(s,a)$.
 Finally, we set